clearleft/clearfractal/README.md

 In this repo, update the `package.json` file to increment the version number.

-In the clearleft.com repo, update the corresponding line in `devDependencies` in the `package.json` file there.
+In the clearleft.com repo, update the corresponding line in `dependencies` in the `package.json` file there.
 Then when you run `elf devbox:build` on the clearleft.com repo, it will pull in the correct versions of the components.